qrotux/queues/README.md

 ### Added features:
 - Call-destination in queue after agent hangs
+- Toggle enabling options "setinterfacevar" and "setqueuevar" for Queue

 _Special thanks to Sangoma Tech for providing and support original free module and Issabel.org community for their work!_